 }

-In the next and last example, the sidebar covers 2fr of the space, so it will have the same width as the elements filling the first and second columns:
+In the final example, the sidebar occupies 2fr of the space, meaning its width will match the combined width of the elements in the first and second columns.

 .grid-wrap {